Mirthiya/multi-source-data-scraper/README.md

 ---

+## Key Insights

+* Academic sources such as PubMed consistently achieve higher trust scores
+* Community platforms such as Reddit provide volume but lower reliability
+* Trust scoring requires combining multiple signals rather than relying on a single factor
+* Explainability is essential for understanding and validating model decisions

+---

 ## Tech Stack

 * Python
-* httpx (async scraping)
+* httpx (asynchronous scraping)
 * KeyBERT (semantic NLP)
-* scikit-learn (similarity)
+* scikit-learn (similarity and deduplication)
-* JSON / CSV
+* JSON and CSV

 ---

 ## Future Improvements

-* LLM-based summarization (GPT / Mistral)
+* LLM-based summarization (GPT or Mistral)
-* Vector database integration (FAISS / Pinecone)
+* Vector database integration (FAISS or Pinecone)
 * FastAPI deployment
-* Scheduled pipelines (Airflow)
+* Scheduled pipelines using Airflow

 ---

 ## Final Note

-This project goes beyond simple scraping:
+This project demonstrates a complete data pipeline that goes beyond simple scraping:

-✔ Robust data engineering
+* Robust data engineering
-✔ Semantic understanding
+* Semantic understanding of content
-✔ Explainable AI scoring
+* Explainable trust scoring
-✔ Real-world system design
+* Practical system design

-> Built with a focus on **scalability, reliability, and trust-aware data processing**
+Built with a focus on scalability, reliability, and trust-aware data processing.